 How long does it take to replace the crankshaft position sensor?

-It will take you one to two hours if you are replacing the sensor for the first time.
+It will take you one to two hours to replace the sensor for the first time.

-How difficult is it to replace the crankshaft position sensor?
+How difficult is replacing the crankshaft position sensor?

 VIDEO How to replace crankshaft position sensor on a Mercedes-Benz engine.